tensorflow/transform/docs/get_started.md

 file.
 Each CSV row is converted to an instance in the in-memory format.

 In this example we allow the `education-num` feature to be missing.
-This means that it is represented as a `tf.VarLenFeature` in the feature_spec, and as a `tf.SparseTensor` in the preprocessing_fn.
+This means that it is represented as a `tf.io.VarLenFeature` in the feature_spec, and as a `tf.SparseTensor` in the preprocessing_fn.
 To handle the possibly missing feature value we fill in missing instances with a default value, in this case 0.